List of master's degrees in North America: Criminal Justice

 The Master of Criminal Justice is a professional degree in the study of criminal justice.
 The program is designed as a terminal degree for professionals in the field of criminal justice or as preparation for doctoral programs.
 It may also be referred to as a Master of Science in Justice Administration (M.S.J.A.).

 Cross-Cultural and International Education

 This master's degree, offered by Bowling Green State University in Bowling Green, Ohio, prepares professional educators to be effective leaders in the internationalization of schools and communities and to be positive facilitators of cross-cultural understanding.
-The focus of this degree program is to prepare a global educator who is able to:
+Students complete the MACIE program with a capstone seminar or a master's thesis.